marcoonroad/marcoonroad.github.io/_posts/2018-09-29-The-Next-Blockchains-from-The-Future.md

 5 months).
 In this sense, the delayed reward becomes a "Stake" for the miner akin to bakers on the Proof-of-Stake consensus protocol.
 The [Delayed Blockchain Protocols](https://arxiv.org/abs/1804.06836) paper discuss such sort of delayed rewards idea.
+The both controversial EOS and IOTA blockchains also implement zero fee / feeless transactions (although in EOS you pay with inflation).

 <figure>
   <p/>